Fudge Reborn

 Play

-When something risky, dramatic, or interesting is about to happen, you may roll the dice to decide if things go well for the characters or not.
-The Referee will tell you how well you need to do in terms of the Ladder and the likely consequences of failure, and the player will roll and try to meet or exceed that target.
+When something risky, dramatic, or interesting is about to happen, players may roll the dice to decide if things go well for the characters or not.
+The Referee will indicate the difficulty in terms of the Ladder and the potential consequences of failure.

-The player's result is their skill modified by the roll.
-Roll the 4 Fudge dice (4dF).
+Players roll the 4 Fudge dice (4dF).
 For each + that comes up, they move up the Ladder, and for each -, they move down the Ladder.
-Ignore blank results.
-A + and - cancel each other out.
+Ignore blank results. + and - cancel each other out.

 Elias is about to climb a cliff to sneak up on an enemy camp.
 The Referee says the difficulty is "Fair".
 Elias is a "Fair" climber.
 Elias rolls the 4dF and gets a blank, a +, a +, and a -.
 Elias ignores the blank.
 Then Elias removes a + and - pair since they cancel each other out.
 Elias moves from "Fair" to "Good because of the remaining +.
 "Good" is above the required "Fair," and so Elias succeeds with a benefit.